270 – 273 AD

 IMP TETRICVS P F AVG

 IMP C TETRICVS P F AVG

 IMP C C P ESVVIVS TETRICVS AVG

 AR White Metal Denarius

-(This silver denarius is most likely unique and is perhaps a donative issue struck as gifts for loyal members of his court and/or high ranking military officials) (see Claudius II and Florianus for the similar issue)
+(This silver denarius is most likely unique and is perhaps a donative issue struck as gifts for loyal members of his court and/or high-ranking military officials) (see Claudius II and Florianus for a similar issue)

 Barbarous radiates are unofficial counterfeits or imitations of coin types of the Gallo-Roman emperors.
 A few are nearly full-sized, but most are smaller or much smaller than their prototypes.
 The majority imitate Tetricus I or Tetricus II, the last Gallo-Roman emperors.
 Barbarous radiates also exist for Claudius II and even Postumus as well as Victorinus.
 The numerous small minting operations that produced barbarous radiates were discontinued about 274AD when Aurelian reunited Gaul with the rest of the empire and launched an attack upon the abuses of those in the official mint of Rome who were stealing silver from the government.